maharshi95/GANTree/README.md

 + `-w`, `--weights`: the weight type to load if resume flag is provided.
 The default value is `iter`.
 The choices are `['iter', 'best_gen', 'best_pred']`.

 ## 4. Repository Overview
-This repository contains the following files and folders:
+This repository contains the following folders:

 1. **data**: Contains the various datasets.